Alba Party: Criticism

 Sturgeon and the SNP criticised the new party, questioning Salmond's fitness to take public office given the sexual harassment claims against him.
-Sturgeon said she would refuse to have any dealings with Salmond unless he apologises to the women who had accused him of harassment.
+Sturgeon said she would refuse to have any dealings with Salmond unless he apologised to the women who had accused him of harassment.
 Alex Salmond refused to apologise during his titular sexual harassment scandal and was found not guilty of 12 charges, and not proven of one.

 Lorna Slater, co-leader of the Scottish Greens, also criticised the new party, describing it as "a party thrown together", Neil Mackay called the party "Trumpian" and "a hotchpotch of social conservatives and nationalist fundamentalists".
 The party was further criticised as "cynical" for potentially using women's rights as a campaign issue despite making misleading statements about one of their candidates' role in Glasgow City Council's equal pay dispute.

 In April 2021, Margaret Lynch claimed that the SNP's Scottish Government was funding LGBT rights groups that wanted to lower the age of consent to 10 years old.
 The SNP described this as "untrue" and Lynch was later criticised by Scottish Greens co-leader Patrick Harvie.
 The Scotsman repeated her claim that LGBT organisations which received "£2.8 million of Scottish public funds" have signed a letter advocating lowering the age of consent to 10 years of age.

 LGBT charity Stonewall called on Lynch to retract the allegation about their organisation and apologise.
 ILGA World released the statement that the claims are dangerous and irresponsible, that they urge those making or sharing them, to stop".

 LGBT Youth Scotland described Lynch's claims as "vicious lies" and "an act of prejudice and discrimination that repeats harmful myths".
 When asked by The Scotsman whether Lynch's position was also that of the party, Alba refused to comment.
 Former SNP councillor Austin Sheridan left the Alba Party, describing Lynch's comments stating there was "no way I can be part of a party that tolerates such views.
 In an article in The Times, Lynch claimed that trans rights would allow access by "sexual predators".
 However, Alba as a party had not condemned the claim made by Lynch, members citing the Isla Bryson case during the Gender Recognition Reform (Scotland) Bill push through where Bryson, a trans woman, was jailed within a women-only prison for sexually assaulting two women before transitioning.
 Bryson was later relocated to a male-only prison, receiving eight years in jail.